digvijayparmar/Angular-Project---Foodify/README.md

 ## Setup
 Run npm install command to download the node dependencies

+## Run Project
+Run npm start.
+Project should startup without any compilation errors.
+Navigate to `http://localhost:4200/` to see the application on the browser

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.